minond/captainslog/README.md

 ## Development

-Run `make` to build server and web client, `make run` to run the server in development mode.
-Run linterns and autoformatters with `make fmt lint`. `make build` will build everything including the tooling.
-Here's a breakdown of what the commands do:
+Run `make` to build server and web client, run linterns and autoformatters with `make fmt lint`.
+To start the application server, run `./captainslog server` after building project.
+Run `./captainslog help` to see a list of other commands.

-- `captainslog-server` runs the HTTP server process.
-- `captainslog-migrate` executes database migrations.
-- `captainslog-repl` starts a database client that accepts Captain's Log SQL.

 Developing on the mobile client can be done with an emulator.
 To start an iOS emulator and run the application: